 The EOBC is a boundary in the RBA based from the bottom of the buffer.
 The value written into the EOBC is the maximum expected size (in words) of the network packet that the SONIC-T will have to buffer.
-This word count creates a line in the RBA that, when crossed, causes the SONIC-T to fetch a new RBA resource from the RRA.
+This word count creates a line in the RBA that, when crossed, causes the SONIC-T to fetch a new RBA resource from the RBA.

 Note: The EOBC is a word count, not a byte count.
-Also, the value programmed into EOBC must be a double word (32-bit) quantity when the SONIC-T is in 32-bit mode (e.g., in 32-bit mode, EOBC should be set to 758 words, not 759 words even though the maximum size of an IEEE 802.3 packet is 759 words).
+Also, the value programmed into EOBC must be a double word (32-bit) quantity when the SONIC-T is in 32-bit mode (e.g., in 32-bit mode, EOBC should be set to 760 words, not 759 words even though the maximum size of an IEEE 802.3 packet is 759 words for double work boundary alignment).